-Nikon Finally Drops Its Z7 and Z6 Full-Frame Mirrorless Cameras, and There's a Lot to Look Forward to
+Nikon's Z7 and Z6 Full-Frame Mirrorless Cameras Are Finally Here, and There's a Lot to Look Forward to

 Meanwhile, the cheaper Z6 is being positioned as a more capable all-around shooter for both stills and video, because in exchange for having a lower-resolution 24.5-MP sensor, the Z6 has a faster 12 fps continuous shooting rate, a low-pass filter (the Z7 doesn’t have one), a slightly higher ISO range from (from 100 to 51,200), and support for 4K UHD video recording using a full pixel readout.
 Physically, everything else about the Z6 including the body, controls, and even its weight should be the same as the Z7.

 And as you’d expect from cameras in this price range, both the Z7 and Z6 feature weather-sealed magnesium bodies, a full complement of ports including mic in and out jacks, HDMI (with clean HDMI out), USB-C for charging and data transfer, and a miniDisplay Port to boot.
-Though one thing pro might find frustrating is that both the Z7 and Z6 only have one card slot (with support for high-speed XQD SD cards).
+Though one thing pro might find frustrating is that both the Z7 and Z6 only have one card slot (with support for high-speed XQD cards).

 Advertisement